 Alternative 1 and 2.
-Functionally, Alternatives 1 and 2 have the same outcome: issuance of an ITS under the 2019 BiOp (Alternative 1) and under the proposed 2024 BiOp (Alternative 2), and continued funding of grants to the State under both Alternatives.
+Functionally, Alternatives 1 and 2 have the same outcome: issuance of an ITS under the 2019 BiOp (Alternative 1) or under the 2024 BiOp (Alternative 2), and continued funding of grants to the State under both Alternatives.
 While none of these actions directly authorize the fisheries, NMFS expects effects to occur from the operation of the salmon fisheries in SEAK that are prosecuted pursuant to the 2019 PST Agreement, facilitated by proposed Federal funding of grants under the 2019 PST Agreement, and proposed to be exempted from liability for incidental takes of ESA-listed species.
-In addition, expected effects flow from the operation of the commercial troll and sport fisheries in the SEAK EEZ, and these effects are similar whether pursuant to the existing delegation of management of those fisheries to the State or from sole federal management.
+In addition, expected effects flow from the operation of the commercial troll and sport fisheries in the SEAK

+EEZ, and these effects are similar whether pursuant to the existing delegation of management of those fisheries to the State or from sole federal management.

 As non-ESA-listed marine mammals, no ITS is required under either Alternative 1 or 2 for the species discussed in this section.
-With the prosecution of the SEAK salmon fisheries, the mean annual MMPA take and other potential adverse impacts from the SEAK fisheries, described in Table 5-13 can be expected.
+With the prosecution of the SEAK salmon fisheries, the mean annual MMPA take and other potential adverse impacts from the SEAK fisheries, described in Table 5-24 can be expected.

-Species Takes in SEAK Salmon Fisheries (Est. Mean Annual Mortality) Prey Competition Harbor Porpoise N-SEAK 5.6 (2012-2013) S-SEAK 7.4 (2012-2013) None Dall's Porpoise 9 (2012-2013) None Killer Whales 0 Possibly (for salmon eating, or resident, killer whales) Sea Otter 0 None Steller Sea Lion (EDPS) Commercial, Sport and Unknown Combined Troll: 32.01 Yes Humpback Whale (Hawaii DPS) Gillnet: 13.13 None (Target different life stages)
+Species MMPA Takes in SEAK Salmon Fisheries (Est. Mean Annual Mortality) Prey Competition Harbor Porpoise N-SEAK 5.6 (2012-2013) S-SEAK 7.4 (2012-2013) None Dall's Porpoise 9 (2012-2013) None Killer Whales 0 Possibly (for salmon eating, or resident, killer whales) Sea Otter 0 None Steller Sea Lion (EDPS) 32.8 interactions, of which 32 could result in M/SI Yes Humpback Whale (Hawaii DPS) 153.37 interactions, of which 13.14 could result in M/SI None (Target different life stages)

-Table 5-13 Takes/Impacts of Marine Mammals in SEAK Salmon Fisheries
+Table 5-24 Takes/Impacts of Marine Mammals in SEAK Salmon Fisheries